abdulramon-jemil/shopify-onboarding/README.md

 ## Structure

-The `~/src` directory contains the source code for the project and other related files.
+The `~/docs` directory contains the source code for the project and other related files.
 The three main files of the project, `index.html`, `app.css`, and `app.js` are at the root of this directory.
 Other related files are nested in it.
 These are outlined below.

-- `~/src/__ref`: contains related files, but they're not necessarily needed to run the project.
+- `~/docs/__ref`: contains related files, but they're not necessarily needed to run the project.
 This directory also contains the Figma file provided for the hackathon challenge.
-- `~/src/__images`: contains the images which are referenced from the `index.html` file.
+- `~/docs/__images`: contains the images which are referenced from the `index.html` file.
 Although these images are hosted on the hackathon website, including them in the project makes sense to avoid unnecessary external dependency, as the hackathon host might take those down in the future.

 ## Notes

+The project initially used `/src` instead of `/docs`, but the change was made so the project can be hosted with GitHub pages.

 Thanks for checking out the project.
 Do reach out to me [@abdulramonjemil](https://twitter.com/abdulramonjemil) if you would like to